BadassBaboon/Texture-Toolkit/README.md

 - A DirectX 8 game run through a `d3d8to9` wrapper renders as Direct3D 9, so the overlay appears, but its textures stay invisible.
 The wrapper feeds pixel data into the D3D9 textures through an internal path that never calls a `LockRect`, `UpdateSurface`, `UpdateTexture`, or `StretchRect` we can hook, so there is nothing to hash.
 Capturing those would require hooking Direct3D 8 directly, which is not implemented.
 With `Verbose=1` the log fills with `Hooked_CreateTexture` lines and never a `Tracked` line.
 - Injection reads `.dds` only.
 Dumps are written as `.dds`.
 - A D3D9 texture in the default pool cannot be read back with `LockRect`, so the panel's Dump button fails on those; Auto-dump captures them from the upload instead.
-- A compressed replacement without a full mip chain samples its top level at every distance, which aliases in motion.
-The missing mips cannot be regenerated from compressed data, so export those with mipmaps.
+- Mips cannot be generated for block-compressed replacements; a single-level compressed file loads at its top level and aliases in motion.
+See [Mip levels](#mip-levels) for why this is not done automatically.

 ## License